 Vince has worked in many different clinical settings and has acquired a broad comprehensive skill set.
 His strong clinical background has allowed him to successfully treat a multitude of orthropedic, sport, work, and chronic pain conditions.
 Here in Victoria, Vince utilizes a “hands-on” patient centered approach to treatment.
 In addition, he has a special interest in hyper-mobility and Ehlers-Danlos Syndrome.

-Physiotherapists are licensed health care professionals who work with the entire body to restore and maintain a patient’s mobility, fitness, and overall health.
+Physiotherapists are licensed health care professionals who utilize their in-depth knowledge of how the body works to assess and treat movement dysfunction to restore and maintain a patient’s mobility, fitness, and overall health.
 Vincent Warcop, physiotherapist in Victoria BC, uses a patient-centred approach, combined with an evidence informed knowledge of rehabilitation sciences, anatomy, kinesiology, and physiology to assess, treat, and manage pain, injuries, movement dysfunction, and chronic conditions.
-While many people associate physiotherapy with recovery from surgery, or an injury and rehabilitation few people however are aware that physiotherapy is a powerful tool to help prevent pain, support athletic performance, improve posture, and increase overall quality of life.

 “The heart of the physiotherapy profession… is understanding how and why movement and function take place.
 Physiotherapists are highly skilled and autonomous health professionals who provide safe, quality client-centred physiotherapy through a commitment to service availability, accessibility and excellence.“

 At the core of physiotherapy is the patient’s involvement in their own care through education, awareness, empowerment, and participation in their treatment.